indiajacksonphd/indiajacksonphd/README.md

 ![gitHubBanner](https://user-images.githubusercontent.com/110256537/183977257-98fbe9f4-06aa-476e-ae1b-081e2369c4b4.png)

 <h3 align="center">I'm a Phd Astrophysics student at Georgia State University.
-I'm creating a cloud environment for the space weather community.</h3>
+I have a BS in Math, MS in Math and Stats, and MS in Physics.</h3>

 - 🔭 I’m currently working on **Implementation of A Scientific and Collaborative Environment Using Cloud-Native Approach to Converting and Processing Real Time Legacy Data for Use in Machine Learning and Big Data Analysis for Space Weather Prediction and Forecasting**